-Violence of Monotheism – M. Rajivlochan
+Violence of Monotheism: Indic texts never valorised acts of desecration – M. Rajivlochan

 Sitala Temple, Lahore, Pakistan.
 Photo (C) Haroon Khalid